Weronika3108/Weronika3108/README.md

 ☑️ [Visit my LinkedIn profile](https://www.linkedin.com/in/twoj-profil/)

 • I always put strong emphasis on **analitical thinking** and  **delivering top quality** to every detail of my work. • I'm currently mastering the skills of **writing test cases, reporting defects and creating test reports.**

 • My focus is on **exploratory, websites and mobile applications testing**, **REST API**.

 • I use **Testlink, Jira, Trello, X-Ray, Confluence, Postman, GIT, Devops** on a daily basis.

-I believe in make-do approach, teamwork, collaboration, taking initiative in our learning process.
-I believe I was born natural tester because for me life is just constant learning and testing new paths and options! :).
+• I believe in **make-do approach, teamwork, collaboration, taking initiative in our learning process**.

+###bI was born natural tester because for me life is just constant learning and testing new paths and options! :).

 📈 You can find some of my projects in my **PORTFOLIO**
 ______________________________________________________________________________________________________________________________________________________